The Timbuk2 Classic is a well-made messenger that suits a variety of uses.

 The Classic messenger bag is durable and waterproof, and kept our gear inside dry through the rain.

 This bag performed very well in the rain.
 It has no external pockets and the sides of the flap overlap when closed to seal the contents from the elements.
 The fabric wets out a bit, but the bag has a rubber feeling liner and great side folding flaps that seal the contents from the rain.
 The simplicity of the Classic makes it exceptionally durable, though the lighter colors do get dirty relatively quickly.
 The fabric did show signs of wear in a relatively short amount of time, but this did not compromise the weatherproofing or performance; it was strictly aesthetic.

 The Classic messenger bag packs a lot for its smal size!

 The Timbuk2 Classic weighs in at a relatively light 2.19 lbs, and with 16 liters of volume measured in our OGL Volume Test, it was a middle-of-the-road bag with regards to the volume-to-weight ratio.

-The Classic is relatively well priced at only $99, though if you choose to customize one of these rather than go for the ready-made unicolor bags, you'll quickly find yourself adding fun features and kicking up that price.
+The Classic is priced at only $99 and provides great value.
+If you choose to customize your Classic rather than go for the ready-made unicolor bags, you'll quickly find yourself adding fun features and kicking up that price.